MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 1. Search for AI Builder.
 1. Select either **AI Builder Capacity Add-on T1** or **AI Builder Capacity Add-on T2 (min 10 packs)** or **AI Builder Capacity Add-on T3 (min 50 packs)** depending on how many packs you need.
 Each pack provides 1 million AI Builder credits.
 1. Follow the purchase process.
-1. Once purchased, follow the steps in the [How to change the amount of environment allocated credits](#how-to-change-the-amount-of-environment-allocated-credits) if credits come from the environment level.
+1. Once purchased, follow the steps in the [How to change the number of environment allocated credits](#how-to-change-the-number-of-environment-allocated-credits) if credits come from the environment level.

 ### How to evaluate the amount of credits to add